 Famous Expressionist Artists and Their Artworks

-Throughout the lifespan of the Expressionist movement, many significant artworks were made notable artists, which went on to define the trajectory of the movement.
+Throughout the lifespan of the Expressionism movement, many significant artworks were made notable artists, which went on to define the trajectory of the movement.
 A few of these important artists have been listed below, along with their Expressionism painting that remains iconic today.

 Edvard Munch (1863 – 1944)

-Seen as one of the greatest influences and principal precursors of the Expressionism Movement, Norwegian artist Edvard Munch created frenzied artworks that expressed the anxiety of European individuals due to the recent modernization of society.
-The late 19th century painter emerged as a prominent source of inspiration for other Expressionist artists, as his energetic and emotion-filled artworks created new potential for introspective expression within art.
+Seen as one of the greatest influences and principal precursors of the Expressionism movement, Norwegian artist Edvard Munch created frenzied artworks that expressed the anxiety of European individuals due to the recent modernization of society.
+The late 19th-century painter emerged as a prominent source of inspiration for other Expressionist artists, as his energetic and emotion-filled artworks created new potential for introspective expression within art.

-The Scream, painted in 1893, exists as his most notable work, as well as one of the most iconic modern artworks in the world.
+The Scream, painted in 1893, exists as his most notable work, as well as one of the most iconic Modern artworks in the world.
 Within his work, Munch depicted the conflict that existed between spirituality and modernity at the time, which became a central theme in his works.
 This work is based on Munch himself, as it recounts his experience of being left behind by two of his friends and hearing a shrill scream of nature.
-Thus, the work portrays the battle that existed between the individual and society within the modern era.
+Thus, the work portrays the battle that existed between the individual and society within the Modern era.

 This work was inspired by a fleeting moment and was celebrated for its ability to represent the profound feelings of angst and anxiety that filtered into early modernist society.
 Munch recalled walking across a bridge in Oslo when the sky turned blood red, which filled him with fear and secured him to the spot before he heard an infinite scream.
 When viewing the work, one can see that the scream was felt by the figure, as it immerses him completely while simultaneously piercing both the environment and his soul.

 The portrayal of Munch’s emotional response to a scene would go on to form the foundation of the works produced by Expressionists.
 By the start of 1905, Munch was spending a lot of time in Germany, which put him into direct contact with the movement.
-There, his themes of alienation in his work developed, which fascinated Expressionist painters and became a central feature within contemporary art.
-Today, two versions of The Scream exist, with one located at the Munch Museum in Oslo, and the other at the Oslo National Gallery.
+There, his themes of alienation in his work developed, which fascinated Expressionist painters and became a central feature within Contemporary art.
+Today, two versions of The Scream exist, with one located at the Munch Museum in Oslo and the other at the Oslo National Gallery.